banno-0720/End-to-End-Wines-quality/README.md

 ### STEP 6 - Logger,Exception Handling, and Utilities

-In src/mlProject create logger in __init__.py and run the following command:-
+In src/mlProject create logger in "__init__.py" and run the following command:-
 ```bash
 python main.py
 ```

-This creates logs directory and shows running_logs.log file with logs
+This creates logs directory and shows "running_logs.log" file with logs

+Next, we edit "common.py" for utilities

+### STEP 7 - Experiment

+Create "Experiment.ipynb" and create the full implementation of your model first in here and understand it